 What Is CBD Used For?

-Working through the endocannabinoid system, CBD offers a wide variety of benefits on the human body.
+Working through the endocannabinoid system, CBD offers a wide variety of benefits to the human body.
 It’s used to regulate the stress response, promote sleep, regulate metabolism, and even reduce the transmission of pain signals headed to the brain.

 The most popular uses of CBD include: